Submitty/submitty.github.io/_docs/developer/getting_started/phpstorm.md

 ## Running PHPUnit tests

-Under PhpStorm settings, open `Languages & Frameworks` > `PHP` > `Test Frameworks`.
+Under PhpStorm settings, open `PHP` > `Test Frameworks`.
 Press the `+` button to add a testing configuration, using the `PHPUnit by Remote Interpreter` type.
 Choose the interpreter you configured in earlier steps.
 Then set:

 - `PHPUnit Library`: `Use Composer autoloader`
 - `Path to script`: `/usr/local/submitty/GIT_CHECKOUT/Submitty/site/vendor/autoloader.php`